Durgiana Temple

 Durgiana Temple or Shri Durgiana Mandir is a Hindu temple situated in the city of Amritsar in Punjab, India.
 Though a Hindu temple, its architecture is similar to the Sikh Harmandir Sahib (Golden Temple).
 The temple derives its name from the Goddess Durga, the chief Goddess who is worshipped here.
 Murtis of Lakshmi and Vishnu are also located and worshipped in the temple.

 Although it is believed that Durgiana Mandir was built in 1921, the temple existed before it was rebuilt in 1921.
 It is confirmed by record in Amritsar District Gazetteer of 1893, which spoke about the Durgiana Sarovar and "Devi dwara" surrounding it which was visited by Hindu pilgrims.

 History

 The original temple was built in 16th century.
-The architecture of Sri Durgiana Temple is similar to Shri Harmandir Sahib.
-It was built in 1921 by Guru Harsai Mal Kapoor in the architectural style of the Sikh Shri Harmandir Sahib (Golden Temple).
+In a British report from 1880, the temple is mentioned as having been constructed in the mid-18th century, being described as a brick structure with colour decorations.
+It was rebuilt in 1921 by Guru Harsai Mal Kapoor in the architectural style of the Sikh Shri Harmandir Sahib (Golden Temple).
 Harsai Mal was a descendant of Prithi Chand and hence Guru Ram Das.
 The grandchildren of Harsai Mal Kapoor is currently living in amritsar and one of caretakers of the idol of Harsai mal Kapoor.